Get answers to your most frequently asked import export questions regarding registrations, taxes and SARS Customs compliance.

 Do note, however, that you import export license must be amended at SARS if any details regarding the registration change.
 This includes the name of the business, the contact details of the registered individual or business, or if there is a change in the business’ directors/members/trustees .

 Who do I have to present my license to when importing or exporting goods?

 You have to present the license to customs if you clear the goods yourself.
 Alternatively, if you make use of a clearing agent or freight agent, you will have to provide the agent with the license.
 You will also need to present the license to your bank or foreign exchange broker to clear international payments.

 My business has been dormant for more than a year.
 Can I still apply for an import export license?

 If your business has been dormant for more than a year, you can still apply for an import export license if you’ve paid your annual CIPC renewal fees.
-If you have not paid your renewal fees, CIPRO would have deregistered the business and you will first need to reregister the business with CIPC.
+If you have not paid your renewal fees, CIPC would have deregistered the business and you will first need to reregister it first.
 We can do this for you.

 Can a foreigner apply for a South African import export license?

 Yes, a foreigner can apply for a South African import export license.
 There are two scenarios: